Shining Through: Plot

-Fearing for her life, Linda flees across the city, still in her ballgown, and finds sanctuary with Margrete.
-When Margrete thinks Linda is not looking, she uses the phone to report in to her superiors, but Linda catches her.
-Margrete reveals that she is a double agent, who betrayed the agent Linda replaced, causing his death, and that she gave away the location of Linda's Jewish cousins to the Gestapo.
-Margrete shoots Linda, wounding her, but they struggle and Linda overpowers Margrete and kills her.
+Linda then catches Margrete using a pay phone to report in to her Gestapo superiors.
+Margrete shoots Linda and reveals that she is a double agent.
+The two struggle, and Linda overpowers Margrete and kills her.
 Linda hides in the laundry chute, escaping the German forces who raid Margrete's apartment.

 Badly wounded, Linda is found by Ed and Friedrichs, who take her to the railway station.
 Ed and Linda travel to the Swiss-German border.
-Linda is unconscious from blood loss, barely alive, and Ed's travel papers have expired.
 Ed's mute act fails to sway the border guards, forcing him to shoot his way out.
-Carrying Linda, he struggles towards the border.
+Carrying Linda, he struggles toward the border.
 The German sniper guarding it shoots and wounds him twice, but he gets himself and Linda across before collapsing.
 Back in the present, Linda reveals that while she and Ed recovered from their injuries in a Swiss hospital, the microfilm of the secret German documents was retrieved from a hiding place inside her glove, and the Allies successfully bombed the V1 installation.
-Ed then walks out to join the interview, and they reveal they have been happily married ever since.
+Ed then walks out to join the interview, and they reveal that they have been happily married ever since.